-Commonwealth Care Alliance accepts submissions of properly coded claims from providers by means of Electronic Data Interchange (EDI), EZ Net Online Claims Web Portal, or industry-standard paper claims.
-The provider acknowledges and agrees that each claim submitted for reimbursement reflects the performance of a covered service that is fully and accurately documented in the member's medical record prior to the initial submission of any claim.
+Commonw ealth Care Alliance accepts submissions of properly coded claims from providers by means of Electronic Data Interchange (EDI), EZ Net Online Claims Web Portal, or industry-standard paper claims.
+The provider acknow ledges and agrees that each claim submitted for reimbursement reflects the performance of a covered service that is fully and accurately documented in the member's medical record prior to the initial submission of any claim.
 No reimbursement or compensation is due should there be a failure in such documentation.
 Providers shall hold all members harmless, regardless of payment or denial.

-Providers are responsible for obtaining Prior Authorization from Commonwealth Care Alliance before providing services.
-Please consult your contract, the "Covered Services and Prior Authorization" section of this manual or contact Commonwealth Care Alliance's Member Services Department to determine if prior authorization is needed.
+Providers are responsible for obtaining prior authorization from Commonw ealth Care Alliance before providing services.
+Please consult your contract, review the "Covered Services and Prior Authorization" section of this manual, or contact the Commonw ealth Care Alliance Member Services department to determine if prior authorization is needed.